aschleich/GeoGEDI/README.md

 GeoGEDI.R <data dir with one file per orbit> <dem tif or vrt file>
 ```

+To enable multiprocessing, adjust the number of cores at the top of the script.
+You may also edit input paths directly in order to run with RStudio.
 Outputs will be written in current directory.

 ### legacy/*.R